 You aren’t the only one optimizing your website in the hopes of ranking on page one of Google.
 Every one of your competitors is doing the exact same thing.
 And it’s possible that they’re doing more than you are.

 Most people view SEO as a battle against Google, when it’s really a competition against the other businesses in your industry or niche.
 If you want to rank higher, you have to outperform them.
 This means producing a higher quantity of quality content and generating more backlinks to your pages.
 Work harder and smarter – eventually it’ll yield the results you’re seeking.
+And, despite the talk of negative SEO, most competitors are nailing you simply be performing better than you: their on-site content is better and their links are better.
+They’re outperforming and outclassing you.

 The right content plus authoritative backlinks pointing to this content is what generates positive search rankings for your website.
 If you have a lot of quality content but no backlinks, you’re missing a key ingredient.
 (It’s also possible that you have backlinks from the wrong sources.)

 Using a tool like Ahrefs or Moz, take the time to study your backlink profile.
 Find out who is linking to you, which pages have good links, and where you need to improve your SEO.
 This will take time and manual effort, but it’s the proper way to tackle your search rankings.
+Links, especially quality links, will have a direct impact on your SEO rankings:

 Thin content is content that adds little or no practical value to your website and its visitors.
 Things like duplicate content, scrapped content, affiliate content, and automatically generated content fall under this category.

 Google doesn’t like thin content and will slap you with a penalty if it sniffs it out.
 Either remove this content or build it up so that it adds value to your website.
+We suggest following our content audit guide on this subject so you can better improve your on-site content.

 Google is in the business of keeping its users happy.
 If people click on links that Google serves them and the user experience is bad, then their perception of Google will likewise be a negative one.
 Thus if you want your pages to rank well, you should deliver a positive user experience to your visitors.
+Do a quick search on Google Site Speed Test, Pingdom or GTmetrix.
+Now test your competitors.
+You will then get a good sense on how your site stacks up against the competition.

 If the pages on your website take longer than five seconds to load, this is considered substandard and unacceptable (by Google’s terms).
 Don’t be surprised if this is why your pages aren’t ranking as high as you’d like them to.
 Speed up your page loading speed and you’ll see marked improvement.